How Do I Keep Rodents Out of My Restaurant?

 Mice and rats are resourceful opportunists.
 They have heightened senses that allow them to easily locate new food sources and the uncanny ability to jump, climb and squeeze into tight places to reach them.
+They’ve even been known to chew their way into refrigerators.
 Luckily, prevention is on the menu and Assured is serving up a lot of helpful tips.

 Rats and mice carry and transmit over 35 diseases.
 They spread these maladies through direct touch, urine, feces and saliva.
 Because you prepare and serve food for human beings, a rodent in your restaurant poses a serious health risk.
 Not only do you not want customers to see rodents while they are dining, you also don’t want them to become sick from contaminated food.

 Rodents are destructive by nature.
 Mice and rats burrow and nest in warm dark areas like basements, storerooms and between walls.
 Once inside, they are prolific breeders who populate quickly.
 They gnaw on just about anything from yesterday’s leftovers to your refrigerator’s cord.
-Rats’ teeth never stop growing and they are voracious chewers.
+Rats’ teeth never stop growing and they are voracious, life-long chewers to keep them in check.
 The destruction doesn’t stop until the problem is eliminated.

 Stopping rodents begins with a clean environment inside and out.
 Keeping the exterior of your restaurant tidy is as important as the inside.
 Just like a good review brings customers in to dine, a free meal in the alley alerts rodents to the buffet inside.
 To reduce your appeal to furry four-legged foragers and limit their ability to wreak havoc upon your restaurant: